CytoidCommunity/Cytoid-wiki/docs/en/storyboard/specification.md

             And that is it!
 We delegated the calculation to Cytoid—`stageY:600` means 600 units in the stageY coordinate system.
 Whatever that value is, this has made sure our sprite will stretch to a square.

     - Finally, you should probably not transform any value to/from the depth coordinate system, as it does not make mathematical sense.
 But you can do it nonetheless!
-Feel free to try. 😇
+Feel free to try. :innocent:

 ## **Root object**

 - **texts**: array of text objects.
 - **sprites**: array of sprite objects.
-- 🌟 **lines**: array of line objects.
+- :star: **lines**: array of line objects.
-- 🌟 **videos**: array of video objects.
+- :star: **videos**: array of video objects.
 Experimental!
 - **controllers**: array of scene controller objects.
     - You usually need only one controller to control the entire scene, but multiple controllers will come in handy if you need to define effects whose animation states overlap.
 For beginners, use only one controller.
-- 🌟 **note_controllers**: array of note controller objects.
+- :star: **note_controllers**: array of note controller objects.
 - **templates**: array of templates.

 **Base state** (Parameters inherited by all objects)

-- 🌟 There are two kinds of objects: **scene objects** (texts, sprites, lines, and videos) that appear in the scene, and **controller objects** (scene controllers and note controllers) that manipulate the scene components without an entity form.
+- :star: There are two kinds of objects: **scene objects** (texts, sprites, lines, and videos) that appear in the scene, and **controller objects** (scene controllers and note controllers) that manipulate the scene components without an entity form.
 - States control how objects behave at different points of time.
 Not every moment of the object needs to be a state; only the "key" moments need to be defined.
 - For instance, consider a title text that flies from the bottom to the center of the screen from time=0 to time=3.
 Theoretically, it has infinitely many states, because at every moment its position is different.
 However, there are only two "key" states: 1. text at the bottom at time=0; 2. text at the center at time=3.
 Simply define these two states, and the storyboard will automatically calculate all the states in between.
 - Every defined object has at least one state, which is the initial state.
 You can define extra states of this object in the `states` array.
 - **id**: an unique string identifier of this object.
 If not set, a random alphanumeric ID will be generated.
 Supports the `$note` placeholder (see the note controller section).
-- 🌟 **target_id**: *for scene objects only.* When `target_id` is set to an ID of an object, this object does not have its own entity form but will control the specified instance instead.
+- :star: **target_id**: *for scene objects only.* When `target_id` is set to an ID of an object, this object does not have its own entity form but will control the specified instance instead.
 Supports the `$note` placeholder (see the note controller section).
     - This is useful if you want to *create animations that require overlapping states*.
 For example, if you want to move a sprite in an arc, it is impossible to do this with only one scene object.
 You need two—one moves the sprite in the X direction with one easing (say, `linear`), and another one moves the sprite in the Y direction with another easing (say, `easeOutQuad`).
 Like below:

         ```json